Last Updated on

 My Visual composer was compromised, and even my regular editor was not working, tried so many ways to restore it, but I can’t.
 I had a backup file of the updraft, but it didn’t work.

-So, I tried degraded version, in that process, I lost me all posts, due to the frustration created at that moment.
+So, I tried the degraded version, in that process, I lost me all posts, due to the frustration created at that moment.
 I started to work again blindly because I am frustrated that my work was gone, and even I asked pro bloggers about this issues, some tried and some said it couldn’t be restored, so I started working again.
 Actually, whenever that happens, we can take help from hosting provider, but they may charge a bit.

 Here in this whole scene, I learned the best things that are we must be patient when we are doing anything, and we must take suggestions we shouldn’t only believe that suggestions.
-We must take few alternative checkup by our self to get out of that situation.
+We must take a few alternative checkups by our self to get out of that situation.
 And it will definitely work.

 Regarding blogging, we will find many frustrations in new bloggers, I have clearly mentioned every frustration caused in bloggers in a post “Frustrating problems of bloggers and how to resolve them”.
 This post will give you answers for every blogging frustration.